stevenfontanella/microlens/README.md

 I guess the reason for including them all into `lens` (and there's an awful lot of them) is somewhere between

-  * "they are faster than going thru intermediate lists"
+  * “they are faster than going thru intermediate lists”
-  * "there are some rare cases when you can use a SomeSpecialisedMonoid but can't use `Endo [a]`"
+  * “there are some rare cases when you can use a SomeSpecialisedMonoid but can't use `Endo [a]`”
-  * "it's nice to be able to say `sumOf (each._1) [(1,"x"),(2,"y")]` instead of clumsy `sum . (^.. each._1) $ [(1,"x"),(2,"y")]`"
+  * “it's nice to be able to say `sumOf (each._1) [(1,"x"),(2,"y")]` instead of clumsy `sum . (^.. each._1) $ [(1,"x"),(2,"y")]`”

 I suspect that the last reason is the most important one.
 The last reason is also the one I dislike most.

-There are lots of functions which work on lists; lists are something like "the basic collection/stream type" in Haskell.
+There are lots of functions which work on lists; lists are something like “the basic collection/stream type” in Haskell.
 GHC tries a lot to optimise code which produces and consumes lists; admittedly, it doesn't always succeed. `lens` seems to be trying to sidestep this whole list machinery.

   * With lists: one function traverses something and extracts a list of results, another function does something to those results.

   * With lenses: one function traverses something and takes another function as a parameter (to know what to do with results).
-Note that here `each._1` is the traversing function; it seems like `sumOf` takes it as a parameter, but in reality `sumOf` merely gives "summation" as the parameter to the traversing function.
+Note that here `each._1` is the traversing function; it seems like `sumOf` takes it as a parameter, but in reality `sumOf` merely gives “summation” as the parameter to the traversing function.

 The latter way is theoretically nicer, but *not* when you've got the rest of huge ecosystem using lists as the preferred way of information flow, otherwise you're bound to keep rewriting all functions and adding `Of` to them. `lens` is good for creating functions which extract data, and for creating functions which update structures (nested records, etc.), but it's not good enough to make the whole world want to switch to writing lens-compatible *consumers* of data.